Global Risk Indices

 Toby Ord, The Precipice: Existential Risk and the Future of Humanity (2020)

-forum Discuss in chat
+phone_android Discuss in app

 warning WW3 Escalation Index